When will interest rates go down in 2026?

 When do the big four banks think rates will go down?

-Economists at Australia’s major banks are all speculating that there will be further cash rate cuts in 2025.
-The board will announce its next cash rate call on Tuesday August 12, 2025, but in the meantime, here’s what the big four banks are forecasting.
+The RBA’s board will announce its next cash rate call for 2026 on Tuesday May 5, but in the meantime, here’s what the big four banks are forecasting.

 When does the RBA board meet next?